 In The State of Nonprofit Donation Pages, you can see the screenshots we took of the donation pages we visited and see the best ones, the okay ones, and the ones that need a lot of work.

 While it’s good to see the ideal donation page and try to copy it, it’s also good to see the ones that don’t perform so well.
 Why?

 Because then, you can compare your current donation pages to them and see if they look more like the high-performing ones or the low-performing ones.

 When you see what other nonprofits are doing, you’ll begin to see exactly what you can do to improve your own donation page.

-Have you ever felt your donation pages need upgraded, but don’t know exactly what needs to change?
+Have you ever felt your donation pages needed an upgrade, but didn’t know exactly what should change?

 This is where benchmark studies can really come in handy.